 3. Stand in front of a neutral background

 A distracting background can ruin a photo.
 To make yourself the focal point, you can stand in front of a neutral background.

 If you can’t find any, you can always blur the background by turning on your smartphone’s Portrait mode, or by adding the blur later using Lightroom or any other popular editing apps.

 For iPhone users, keep in mind that this feature is only available for selfies on the iPhone X and later.

 Hold the camera down or even place it on the floor, then, stand on top and peek at the camera.
 This is a good selfie pose for single portraits or groups.

-Remember to use your smartphone or camera’s self-timer feature.
+Remember to use your smartphone or camera’s self-timer feature for better Instagram pictures.

 5. Spread out the group

 You can either set the camera up on a tripod, or stay at the front holding the camera, then let the others populate the scene.
 This way, you’ll have a fun and dynamic photo, such as in the impromptu swimsuit photoshoot pose above!

 6. Hold your furry loved ones